PeteLawler/BeagleBrew/README.md

 ## This is a fork in progress of Steven Smith's Raspberry Pi Temperature Controller

 This fork should still work with RPi, but no guarantees are currently made to fit for purpose on either platform.
+See issue #19 for pro/con discussion of hardware single/multi platform.

 Use <a href="https://github.com/adafruit/adafruit-beaglebone-io-python">Adafruit's BBIO Python</a> library.